NAPLAN Marking FAQ Page

 Q: I am a home-based marker.
 Do I need to attend training at the Sydney Marking Centre?

-A: In 2024, live training for home-based markers will be conducted in multiple formats, both on location at training centres around NSW, and remotely online.
-New markers are expected to attend training on location at one of our several training centres.
+A: In 2025, live training for home-based markers will be conducted in multiple formats, both on location at training centres around NSW and ACT, and remotely online.
+All new markers are encouraged to attend face-to-face training.
 Further details will be provided closer to the training date.

 Q: I am applying for a home marker position.
 How can I check if my PC is suitable for marking?